KeturahDev/Beep-Boop/README.md

 By Keturah Howard, January 24th 2020

 ## Description
   This application will take any numberical input and feed back to you a very strange string of values includning *'beeps'* and *'boops'* and phrases alike.
 Can you crack the code of what this whacky program is doing?
 I had to.
 This is a Friday project assigned by Epicodus to practice branching, loops, and other fun stuff covered in previous projects.
+Let's get boopy!

 ## Behavioral Driven Development
   *Heres a list of the specific behaviors I wanted to be acheived throughout the development process, starting from most basic to complex.*